mahdieh1/mahdieh1/README.md

   But that's just the beginning. 💻
 - 👩🏻‍💻 I’m currently a second year phd student at Macquarire university and reserach assistant at UNSW.
 - 🧬 I work with two amazing teams at Macquarire university and UNSW on the project of "Data to Therapy (D2T): a bridge made of artificial intelligence from genomic data to targeted therapy".
+My current focus is on developing AI algorithms to analyze genomics and medical data and improve patient outcomes.
+I'm passionate about leveraging technology to solve complex problems in healthcare and beyond.

 So if you're as passionate about programming and tech as I am, let's connect and see what we can create together!
 Check out my online portfolio, and let's start making magic happen. 🔮